canonical-web-and-design/gsa/README.rst

         domains=["site1.example.com", "site2.example.com"]
     )

-*NB:* If no search results are found with the ``language`` filter applied, the GSA will fall back to returning any results it finds without filtering.
+*NB:* If no search results are found with and of the filters applied, the GSA will fall back to returning any results it finds without filtering.
+So for example, if you're asking for Chinese documents, but the GSA only finds results in English, it will still return those results.
+Similarly, if it can't find any results in the requested domains, it will simply return results from all domains.

 Getting accurate totals
 ~~~~~~~~~~~~~~~~~~~~~~~